untitled-engineer/php-demo/README.md

 also, we have one _indexController_ and two routes: root one and second for ajax callback

-in repository in controller has commented part of code, you can use it for fill records.
+in repository in constructor has commented part of code, you can use it for fill records.

 # Lumen PHP Framework